Wuxuan County

 Wuxuan County (武宣县 (Wǔxuān Xiàn); Vujsenh Yen) is a county in the east-central part of Guangxi, China.
 It is under the administration of the prefecture-level city of Laibin.

 During the Cultural Revolution, the county was the site of pitched battles between rival factions.
 The investigative journalist Zheng Yi wrote of these battles and cases of cannibalism of members of the fallen faction in his book Scarlet Memorial: Tales Of Cannibalism In Modern China.

+Administrative divisions

+Wuxuan County is divided into 9 towns and 1 township: